Contact the Central American Group if you have an interest in manufacturing in one of our Salvadoran free zones.

 For the IDB, digital procedures are faster, more economical, and less corruptible.
 The full adoption of an electronic government and other facilitators, such as electronic signatures or an electronic clinical file, for example, is part of the modern infrastructure that will serve to make the Salvadoran economy achieve higher performance levels.

 Like many developing economies, El Salvador faces the critical task of keeping its fiscal house in order.
 Although they have recognized the country’s progress in maintaining financial stability, organizations such as the International Monetary Fund (IMF) have also reiterated the need to implement and update a Fiscal Responsibility Law that limits the country’s expenditures and encourages greater revenue generation.

-The IMF, in particular, has recognized the progress that El Salvador has made in reducing its fiscal deficit and stabilizing its debt but has advised economic policymakers that undertake additional efforts aimed at further reducing the national debt.
+The IMF, in particular, has recognized El Salvador’s progress in reducing its fiscal deficit and stabilizing its debt but has advised economic policymakers to undertake additional efforts to further reduce the national shortfall.

 The need to put disciplined efforts into place to avoid the acquisition of unnecessary debt, comply with previously made financial commitments, maintain a stable political and social climate, and maintain adequate sovereign risk ratings are also considered to be further essential challenges for the Salvadoran economy.

 Protect pensions and social welfare coverage